 - Wi-Fi protected access devices: Some streaming or gaming devices (ChromeCast, AppleTV, etc.) require a Wi-Fi connection but cannot be connected to WSU-SECURE because there is no way to logon.
-Fill out a device exception request to get connected to WSU-LIMITED.
+Enter your device into our Device Registration Portal to connect to WSU-LIMITED.

 - Use a wired connection: If you are using a computer with an Ethernet port, connect directly to the network with a cable.
 Wired connections are always fast and more secure than wireless ones.
 Wired connections are available in housing units, The Undergraduate Library (UGL) and Purdy Library.

 - Additional networks and rogue devices: Wireless connections become slow or interrupted when there are other devices broadcasting a signal nearby.
 Make sure that you and those near by do not have: